OxygenCobalt/Auxio/info/ARCHITECTURE.md

 This module not only contains the playback system described above, but also multiple other components:

 - `queue` contains the Queue UI and it's fancy item transitions
-- `state` contains the core playback state system
+- `state` contains the core playback state and persistence system
 - `system` contains the system-facing playback system

 The most important part of this module is `PlaybackLayout`, which is a custom `ViewGroup` that implements the playback bar and it's ability to